rachelamos/weather_dashboard/README.md

-# weather_dashboard
+# Weather Dashboard: HW 6

 # Contributors:
+- Rachel Amos
-Damian DeLeon - Damian inspired me to look at making cards for my 'Search for a City' form.
+- Damian De Leon - Damian inspired me to look at making cards for my 'Search for a City' form.